HEMOPHILIA A

 -

-Disease control OngoingThis early-phase study tests a new gene therapy for adults with severe hemophilia A who have or had inhibitors.
-Doctors take the patient's own stem cells, add a gene that makes Factor VIII (a clotting protein), and return the cells.
-The goal is to see if this is safe and if the m…
+Disease control OngoingThis early-stage trial tests a gene therapy for adults with severe hemophilia A who have or had Factor VIII inhibitors.
+Doctors take the patient's own blood stem cells, add a gene that makes Factor VIII, and return the modified cells.
+The goal is to see if this approach is safe a…

 Matched conditions: HEMOPHILIA A